 #6 SD cards aren’t fast enough for your needs

-The highest read speed for SD cards as of writing is 300MB/s, so if that is not fast enough for you there are really only two other options.
-Either get a camera that uses CFExpress Type B cards or use an external recording device that uses CFExpress Type B or SSD (NVME) drives to save your video and photo data.
+The highest read speed for SD cards as of writing is 300MB/s.
+Future cards may be faster, or they may not.
+To get faster transfers to your PC you’ll need CFExpress Type B cards, or you can use an external recording device that uses CFExpress Type B or SSD (NVME) drives to save your video and photo data.

 Troubleshooting: